 Amador-Tuolumne Community Resources, Inc. (ATCR): Because ATCAA is a public agency and many donors and endowment foundations may need to give to Private Non-Profit organizations (501-c-3), ATCAA formed the Mother Lode Community Action Foundation in 1990.
-The Foundation changed its name from the Mother Lode Community 1998 Action Foundation to its present name, Amador Tuolumne Action Agency (ATCAA).
+The Foundation changed its name to the current Amador Tuolumne Community Resources in 1998.

-Board Agendas and are posted 72 hours before the meeting in accordance with the Brown Act.
+Meeting Agendas and are posted 72 hours before the meeting in accordance with the Brown Act.

 ATCAA Board Meetings:

 Next meeting: December 15, 2017.
 10:30am.
 2nd Floor Conference Room.
 427 N Washington St., Sonora, CA.